wagood/laralist/README.md

 * Laravel [Google Analytics](https://github.com/vormkracht10/laravel-google-analytics-v4) v4 retrieve all data like pageviews, events, ecommerce transactions and more from Google Analytics version 4 using the Google API.

+* Laravel [Hashids](https://github.com/vinkla/laravel-hashids) generate YouTube-like ids from numbers.
+Use it when you don't want to expose your database numeric ids to users

 * Laravel[Helpers](https://github.com/rmunate/LaravelHelpers).
 Standard creation and and use of helpers within the Laravel framework through classes, a simple, efficient, and elegant way to execute your application's own methods from any class or view.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8.0%2B-blue?style=flat-square)